McEwan's: History

 William McEwan opened the Fountain Brewery in Fountainbridge, Edinburgh, in 1856.
 The firm underwent several mergers in the following century, including with local rival William Younger's, and later with Newcastle Breweries to form Scottish & Newcastle.
 Its popular brands included 80/-, a Heavy beer, and Export, an India Pale Ale.
 All of the draught beers (except Best Scotch) were brewed at the Caledonian Brewery in Edinburgh, whilst the canned and bottled beers were produced at the Eagle Brewery in Bedford, England.
 The beers are sold predominantly in Scotland and the North East of England.

 Despite being the dominant presence in Scottish brewing for around a century, the McEwan's brands were neglected by Scottish & Newcastle, who concentrated on their global brands.
 The McEwan's ales were eclipsed by John Smith's Bitter and Belhaven Best and cask-conditioned beers such as Deuchars IPA, whilst the lager fell behind Tennent's.

-McEwan's was well known for its cavalier mascot, broadly based on the Frans Hals painting, the Laughing Cavalier portrait, which has been used since the 1930s.
-The company was a well known sponsor of numerous football teams throughout the 1980s and 1990s, most notably Rangers F.C and Blackburn Rovers' Premier League title winning side.
+McEwan's used a cavalier mascot, broadly based on the Frans Hals painting, the Laughing Cavalier portrait, which has been used since the 1930s.
+The company was a sponsor of football teams in the 1980s and 1990s, including Rangers F.C and Blackburn Rovers.

 The McEwan's brand passed to Heineken in 2008 after their purchase of Scottish & Newcastle's British operations.
 Heineken sold the brand to Wells & Young's in 2011.
 In May 2017, Charles Wells Ltd sold its brewing business (including McEwan's) to Marston's.

 Victorian beginnings

 William McEwan opened the Fountain Brewery in Fountainbridge, then a suburb on the outskirts of Edinburgh, in 1856, using £2,000 loaned by his mother and his uncle.
 The area and the brewery are named after the spring waters from the vicinity, which, in addition to its proximity to the Caledonian railway line and the Union Canal, determined the location of the brewery.
 McEwan had employed geologists to identify the prime location for a supply of well water.
 Beforehand, McEwan had engaged in industrial espionage at Bass and Allsopp's breweries in order to learn techniques and assay costs.
-After establishing a market share in the industrial regions of the Scottish lowlands, from the early 1860s, McEwan built up a successful colonial export trade by exploiting his family's shipowning connections.
+After establishing a market share in the industrial regions of the Scottish Lowlands, from the early 1860s, McEwan built up a successful colonial export trade by exploiting his family's shipowning connections.
 It was during this time that McEwan's India Pale Ale, the beer that was the foundation for much of the company's reputation, was first labelled Export.